Jesus to a Child: Content

 The song was a melancholy tribute to Michael's Brazilian lover Anselmo Feleppa, whom he met when performing in Rio de Janeiro in 1991.
 Feleppa died two years later from an AIDS-related brain haemorrhage.
-Michael had been unable to write for the next 18 months as a consequence of his grief, but then penned the words to "Jesus to a Child" in little more than an hour, indicating that the time was right to move on with his life.
+Michael had been unable to write for the next 18 months as a consequence of his grief.
 The song is written with a rhythm and harmony that is influenced by the Brazilian bossa nova style.

 The exact identity of the song's subject—and the nature of their relationship—was cause for a certain amount of innuendo at the time, as Michael had not confirmed his homosexuality and did not do so until 1998.
-Until his death on Christmas Day 2016, Michael would consistently dedicate the song to Feleppa before performing it live.
+Michael would consistently dedicate the song to Feleppa before performing it live.